sangeet01/limitnumen/README.md

 ##  How to Run

-The benchmark is contained in a single, self-contained Python script designed for Google Colab or local execution.
+The benchmark is contained in a single, self-contained Jupyter notebook designed for Google Colab or local execution.

 ### Prerequisites
 ```bash